 Because we live in a scarcity-focused culture, we are taught to believe that when it comes to anything that we deem as good, there is not enough for everyone and that we risk the chance of losing the good things in our lives if we help others also achieve good things.
-This fear-based training has really shown up in the last few years as people have gone to extremes to stand for and attempt to force their beliefs on others.
+This fear-based training shows up in how people will go to extremes to protect what they believe in and, at times, attempt to force their beliefs on others.

 Our beliefs are a construct that guide how we live our lives.
 There can be as many different beliefs as there are people.
 Being open to what others believe can help us to connect, learn, and grow.
 New perspectives and possibilites may present themselves that change how we show up in our lives and relationships.